A lease agreement in Minnesota is a contract prepared to define the terms and conditions of the agreement between a landlord and a tenant.

 The lease agreement can include a mold disclosure to establish your rental property’s mold status in Minnesota.
 This protects you as the landlord against future liability from mold damages while guiding the tenant on how to stay away from the mold.

 For security deposits in Minnesota, there is no maximum limit.
 However, as the landlord, you will be expected to return the security deposit to your tenant once the lease has ended, according to § 504B.178.
-Also, Minnesota state does not have a set due date for rent since that is an agreement made between a landlord and a tenant, with a possibility of a grace period.
+Also, there is no set due date for rent by law since that is an agreement made between a landlord and a tenant, with the possibility of a grace period.

-For late rent fees, the maximum fee payable is 8% of the monthly rent according to § 504B.177.
-This information must be included in the lease agreement alongside a reasonable fee for Not-Sufficient Funds (NSF Check) for rent payment.
+For late rent fees, the maximum fee payable is 8% of the monthly rent, according to § 504B.177.
+This information must be included along with a reasonable fee for Not-Sufficient Funds (NSF Check) for rent payments.
 In addition, based on the guidelines in § 504B.211, the landlord has a right to enter the rental property if they provide reasonable notice.

 Names of the parties

-The full and legal names of the landlord and the tenant(s) must be included in the lease agreement.
+The full and legal names of the landlord and the tenant(s) must be included.
 However, if an agent or a property management company is available, you can include their legal business name instead of the landlord’s name.

 Property address